yoyoyoseob/objc-ScrollViews-ios-0615-public/README.md

 ## Instructions

   - Create a ScrollView that has 5 pictures on it.
-The user should be able to scroll horizontally through the pictures and be presented one picture per page.
+If you need a couple to get you started click [here](http://imgur.com/a/G1CIG)  The user should be able to scroll horizontally through the pictures and be presented one picture per page.
 Do this with a ScrollView **not** a UIPageViewController
   - Create a custom UITableViewCell.
 Embed your paging ScrollView from part 1 into that tableViewCell.
 You should make it such that you can add load images into your custom cell via the TableView DataSource.

 ## Extra Credit